 V. Term of Agreement.
-This Agreement becomes effective September 1, 2021, and remains in effect through the end of fiscal year 2023 unless amended by mutual written agreement of the parties.
+This Agreement becomes effective September 1, 2023, and remains in effect unless amended by mutual written agreement of the parties.
 This Agreement terminates and supersedes any other memorandum of understanding or agreement entered into between the parties before the effective date of this Agreement.
 Either party may withdraw from this Agreement by written notice to the Chair of the other governing body of the other party with 365 days prior notice.